MarginaliaSearch/www.marginalia.nu/content/recipes/basic-tomato-sauce.md

 ## Ingredients

-* A tin of tomato puree.
-About 2 dl or 1 eagle-screeching cup.
+* A tin of passed tomatoes.
+About 4 dl or 1-2 eagle-screeching cups.
 * An onion or two shallots.
 * Salt
 * A whole bunch of dried Oregano